akirademoss/Tensorflow-r1.12-installation-on-ubuntu-18.04-with-cuda-9/README.md

 source ~/.bashrc
 ```

 #### 3.4)  Create a virtual envelope to install your tensorflow to, and start working on it.
-While working on this virtualenvelopewrapper python packages you install will be installed to the /home/your-username-here/.virtualenvs dir.
-This is helpful when it comes to managing dependencies.
+While working on this virtualenvelopewrapper python packages you install will be installed to the ~/.virtualenvs directory.
+While working on your dl4cv virtualenvwrapper, everything installed using pip3 will be installed into your ~/.virtualenvs/dl4cv/* directories.
+This is in contrast to it being installed system-wide in your /usr/* directories.
+We do this to manage our projects dependencies.
+For more information read the link from step 3.3.
 ```
 mkvirtualenv dl4cv
 workon dl4cv